EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 </details>

 After completing your follow ups, you should be certain that a candidate should or should not progress to the next phase.
 If you are not, you either have more follow ups to do or should decide on leaning towards interviewing less qualified candidates or not interviewing qualified candidates.

 If you are low on interviewable candidates, this is a hard to fill position, or you suspect your biases are making you hesitant, consider progressing the candidate to the next stage.
 If you already have a lot of interviews or the position is not hard to fill, consider passing on the candidate.

 <details open>
-<summary>📝 <b>Phase 2 Decision Notes: Jessie</b> [Sean]</summary>
+<summary>📝 <b>Phase 2 Notes: Jessie</b> [Sean]</summary>

 > *Date: 2019-03-01*
 >